 In a city that is forever reinventing itself, it can be hard to keep track of what’s new, what’s good and what isn’t around anymore.
 In the spirit of breaking out of the rut, we bring you no less than ten spots that should definitely be on the radar of anyone who considers themselves a proud Berliner (whether born or residing!)
 Put them on your to-do list and make sure to brag at length about them to whomever is willing to listen, we promise you’ll keep coming back.
+Without further ado, here are some of the best places in Berlin to visit.

 It is a rare treat to be seated, served and advised by the same person preparing your food.
 But that’s exactly what Chef Markus, the passionate mind behind a little hole in the wall in Prenzlauer Berg known as Gobento, will do for you.
 Oh, and he’ll prepare an unforgettable little box of deliciousness.
 In the spirit of simplicity, there is no menu — only a veggie or fish option.
 Those who want to imbibe are encouraged to bring their own bottles.
 Gobento recently opened a second location in the heart of Kreuzberg, to the delight of many a hipster Japanophile.